jmartinezot/ORdensity/README.md

 # ORdensity

-In this repository is located the R package that implements the statistical method presented in the paper [Identification of differentially expressed genes by means of outlier detection](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2318-8).
+In this repository is located the R package ORdensity that implements the statistical method presented in the paper [Identification of differentially expressed genes by means of outlier detection](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2318-8) by Irigoien and Arenas, BMC Bioinformatics 2018 (\[1\]).

 ## Introduction

-An important issue in microarray data is to select, from thousands of genes, a small number of informative differentially expressed (DE) genes which may be key elements for a disease.
+An important issue in microarray data is to select, from thousands of genes, a small number of informative differentially expressed (DE) genes that may be key elements for a disease.
 If each gene is analyzed individually, there is a big number of hypotheses to test and a multiple comparison correction method must be used.
 Consequently, the resulting cut-off value may be too small.
 Moreover, an important issue is the selection’s replicability of the DE genes.
-We present a new method, called ORdensity, to obtain a reproducible selection of DE genes.
-It takes into account the relation between all genes and it is not a gene-by-gene approach, unlike the usually applied techniques to DE gene selection.

-The proposed method returns three measures, related to the concepts of outlier and density of false positives in a neighbourhood, which allow us to identify the DE genes with high classification accuracy.
-The first measure is a statistic called OR, introduced in \[1\]\[2\]
+The package ORdensity is designed to obtain a reproducible selection of DE genes by the method presented in \[1\], which is not a gene-by-gene approach.
+The core function 'findDEgenes' provides three measures related to the concepts of outlier and density of false positives in a neighbourhood, which allow identify the DE genes with high classification accuracy.
+The first measure is an index called OR and previously introduced in \[2, 3\]; the other two measures called FP and dFP were introduced in \[1\].
+Additional functions provided in this package like 'preclusteredData' and 'plotFPvsOR' facilitate exploring and understanding the results.
+As, working with large datasets, long execution times and great computational efforts are required, parallelization strategies were used to perform the analysis in a short time.

 ## References

+\[1\] Irigoien I, Arenas C. [Identification of differentially expressed genes by means of outlier detection](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2318-8).
+19(1): 317:1–317:20 (2018)

-\[1\] Arenas C, Toma C, Cormand B, Irigoien I. [Identifying extreme observations, outliers and noise in clinical and genetic data.](http://www.eurekaselect.com/142998/article) Current Bioinformatics 2017;12(2):101–17.
+\[2\] Arenas C, Toma C, Cormand B, Irigoien I. [Identifying extreme observations, outliers and noise in clinical and genetic data.](http://www.eurekaselect.com/142998/article) Current Bioinformatics 2017;12(2):101–17.

-\[2\] Arenas C, Irigoien I, Mestres F, Toma C, Cormand B. [Extreme observations in biomedical data.](https://link.springer.com/chapter/10.1007/978-3-319-55639-0_1) In: Ainsbury EA, Calle ML, Cardis E, et al., editors.
+\[3\] Arenas C, Irigoien I, Mestres F, Toma C, Cormand B. [Extreme observations in biomedical data.](https://link.springer.com/chapter/10.1007/978-3-319-55639-0_1) In: Ainsbury EA, Calle ML, Cardis E, et al., editors.
 Extended Abstracts Fall 2015.
 Trends in Mathematics vol 7.
 Birkhäuser, Cham: Springer; 2017. p.
 3–8.

 ## Installation